canada-ca/canada-ca.github.io/_drafts/2017-01-01-blog-strategy.markdown

 	- ruthlessly prioritizing citizen needs - top tasks driving & feeding overall Canada.ca design
 	- content first (rather than fancy features or functionalites)
 	- coherent UX for Canadians
+- Why bother doing this?
+The rationale is that .... (see comms and engagement strat)

 # Objectives